These Things Happen (G-Eazy album): Commercial performance

 The album debuted at number three on the Billboard 200, and number one on the Top R&B/Hip-Hop Albums, with first-week sales of 47,000 copies in the United States.
 In its second week, the album dropped to number 26, selling 9,000 copies.
 In its third week, the album sold 6,000 more copies in the United States.
 In its fourth week, the album sold 4,898 more copies, bringing its total album sales to 66,800 in the United States.
-On April 4, 2018, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.
+On November 25, 2025, the album was certified two-times platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.